 The Core 101 Semester is our signature program of study.
 It’s a springboard for our students to achieve dramatically better patient outcomes, which can then build their practices holistically, resulting in voluminous referrals.
 (How does having a perpetual wait list for your services sound to you?)

-Each semester features three foundational courses in the etiology of dis-ease in the body, nutrients/supplements, and lab work, as well as three clinical courses of your choosing, thus allowing you to focus your studies in areas aligned with your interests.
+Each semester features three foundational courses in the etiology of dis-ease in the body, nutrients/supplements, and lab work, as well as clinical courses of your choosing, thus allowing you to focus your studies in areas aligned with your interests.

 Each course includes detailed instruction and myth-busting about physiology, nutrients, dysfunction, conventional treatment, remedies, contributing factors, and exacerbating issues along with practical tips.
 Every Semester includes three of these courses.
 When taken individually, outside of the Semester context, each course lasts six weeks.
 These single courses are a good choice for practitioners already confident and expert in working with functional medicine principles in a progressive practice who want to expand their knowledge in a very specific arena.Learn More